Ariodante: Act 3

 The King announces that he will never see his daughter again unless a champion appears to defend her honor.
 Polinesso steps forward and offers to challenge Lurcanio to a duel (Aria: Dover, giustizia, amor).
 Ginevra, condemned to death for sexual irregularity, appears before her father begging to be allowed to kiss his hand (Aria: Io ti bacio).
 Her father clasps her to her bosom, saying that a champion has appeared to defend her — Polinesso.
 She does not like this idea, but he insists (Aria: Al sen ti stringo e parto).
 Ginevra prefers death to the loss of her honor (Aria: Sì, morrò).
-Lurcanio again offers his love to Dalinda, and she indicates that she is now inclined to accept it (Duet: Dite spera, e son contento).